|

 you 'Mark' by checking the appropriate check box on the screen (in

-There are a number of other queries in the database that do not
+startup.
+There are a number of other queries in the database that do

-start with 'Get'.
-These queries are for the scheduled, manual, and
+not start with 'Get'.
+These queries are for the scheduled, manual,

-monthly statements and are not for your use.
-Do not change any of the queries.
+and monthly statements and are not for your use.
+Do not change any

 You really should check out the